Resume

 Written communication

-Written communication skills are about how well you convey information through messages, emails, reports, and notes.
-You don’t need to be a literary genius, but you should be clear and concise to avoid misunderstandings.
+Written communication skills involve conveying information through messages, emails, reports, and notes.
+And no, you don’t need to be a literary genius, but you should be clear and concise to avoid misunderstandings.

 Check out these valuable writing skills for your resume: